Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Practical gastric cancer diagnostic support system

 Finally, an enhanced gastric fold edge image $A(x, y)$ is obtained as follows:

 \end{itemize}

-Here, $\alpha$ and $\beta$ are augmented parameters.
-The value of $\alpha$ ranges from 0.9 to 1.0 and that of $\beta$ ranges from -15 to -5, and they are chosen randomly for each processing.
-Based on this, the proposed R-sGAIA probabilistically enhances the location and intensity of the gastric fold region each time.
-Thus, it produces a different enhanced gastric image for each trial and is highly compatible with online data augmentation in deep neural network training.
-Another significant advantage of the proposed R-sGAIA is that it does not require any additional runtime.
+Here, $\alpha$ and $\beta$ are augmentation parameters.
+The range of $\alpha$ was from 0.9 to 1.0, and $\beta$ was from $-$15 to $-$5, as determined by prior experiments.
+During runtime, these parameters are randomly selected from within their respective ranges.
+Using these parameters, the proposed R-sGAIA probabilistically enhances the intensity of the gastric fold region each time to generate a different enhanced gastric image for each trial.
+This makes it highly compatible with online data augmentation in deep neural network training.
+Another significant advantage of R-sGAIA is that it does not require any additional runtime.
+We applied this R-sGAIA for online augmentation to train a machine learning model (EfficientDet-D7) used for cancer region detection.